-John Travolta Met With Putin Officials To Discuss ‘Russophobic Hysteria’ In US, Report Says
+John Travolta Met With Putin Officials To Discuss ‘Russophobic Hysteria’ In U.S., Report Says

-While Special Counsel Robert Mueller was wrapping up his investigation into Russian election interference and possible coordination between official Moscow and the Trump campaign, Hollywood actor John Travolta was on a paid trip to Russia, The Daily Beast reports.
+While Special Counsel Robert Mueller was wrapping up his investigation into Russian election interference and possible coordination between Moscow and the Trump campaign, Hollywood actor John Travolta was on a paid trip to Russia, The Daily Beast reports.

 It is not unusual for the Kremlin to finance Hollywood stars’ trips to the Eastern European country — Sharon Stone, Michael Bolton, and Kevin Costner have all traveled to Moscow and met with Russian government officials — but the timing of Travolta’s trip is guaranteed to come under intense scrutiny across the pond.